 Fitness and conditioning started as a hobby, and in high school, I never considered or knew that it was a career option.
 Instead, I chose a career path in finance and software development.
 I continued to study about fitness, and to train for skiing and ice hockey.
 I took a part-time job as a certified ski instructor and continued to dream about coaching and training people to participate in sports and recreation as well as to have a better quality of life.
 With the demands of a new family, I left ski teaching and coached my son and daughters' youth sports teams in hockey, lacrosse, soccer, and baseball.
 Meanwhile, I studied nights for my personal training and strength and conditioning certifications.
 Having achieved those, I accepted part-time positions teaching personal fitness, coaching sports conditioning camps, and fitness bootcamps.
 It was then that I decided to work towards a career in exercise training.
 In 2008, I was presented with an opportunity for a career change and my training career was launched.
 I love my job and I love partnering with people to help them achieve their health and fitness goals--whether it is to participate in a sport, rehab from an injury/surgery post-physical therapy, or make lifestyle changes that can help them live a better quality of life as they age.

-When you wish for me to help you achieve your health and fitness goals, I start with a conversation that allows us to get to know each other.
 I've worked with folks of all ages ranging from high school students to age 62.
 Each person is different and I want to find out what I can about you as a whole person such as:

 Gathering information about you, allows me to design a program and adapt a motivational style that helps you achieve your goals in a safe and effective way.